LBHB/nems_web-PRE-4-28-2018/README.md

+# Permanently merged into the nems_db repository at github.com/LBHB/nems_db #

 # README #

 NEMS is the Neural Encoding Model System, a set of tools for fitting computational models for the neural encoding of sensory stimuli.
 Written in Python, migrated from a Matlab tool designed to do something similar (NARF).